 6. Intangible Assets and Goodwill

-As at December 31, 2008 and 2007, intangible assets consisted of time-charter contracts with a weighted-average amortization period of 19.2 years.
+As at December 31, 2009 intangible assets consisted of time-charter contracts with a weighted-average amortization period of 19.2 years.

-The carrying amount of intangible assets as at December 31, 2008 and 2007 for the Partnership's reportable segments is as follows:
+The carrying amount of intangible assets for the Partnership's reportable segments is as follows: